Extractive Explanations for Interpretable Text Ranking: Results

-\subsection{Performance of \approach{}}
+\subsection{Performance of \sr{}}

 In this section we compare the performance of our proposed models to state-of-the-art models.
-For the pipeline approach, we choose the best selector (cf. Section \ref{sec:sen_selector}).
-We further compare our end-to-end approaches, \fulllightmodel{} and \fullmodel{}, to a simple BERT baseline, denoted by \pipetruncator{}, which uses truncation of the document instead of sentence selection.
+We further compare our end-to-end approaches, \srlin{} and \sratt{}, to a simple BERT baseline, denoted by \bertcls{}, which uses truncation of the document instead of sentence selection.
 First, each model is trained (fine-tuned) and evaluated on \trecdl{}, as it offers an abundance of training data.
 For \core{} and \clueweb{}, we use the model from the \trecdl{} experiment as initialization.
 This helps us to properly train the selector, as, unlike the BERT ranker, it does not start from a pre-trained model.

-The results are illustrated in Table \ref{tab:model_eval}.
-Table \ref{tab:baselines} shows additional neural baselines \cite{pang2016text,co_pacrr_wsdm18,zhuyun2018convolutional,Hofstaetter2020_sigir} evaluated on \trecdl{}.
+The results are illustrated in Table~\ref{tab:model_eval}.
+Table~\ref{tab:baselines} shows additional neural baselines~\cite{pang2016text,hui2018copacrr,zhuyun2018convolutional,hofstaetter2020local} evaluated on \trecdl{}.
 The pipeline model works quite well on the \core{} dataset, but falls short on \trecdl{} and \clueweb{} compared to the end-to-end models.
 In the pipeline model, the selection phase is independent of the ranking phase; hence, the selection strategy does not receive any feedback from the ranking phase.
-It is evident from Table \ref{tab:model_eval} that the end-to-end approach improves the ranking process.
+It is evident from Table~\ref{tab:model_eval} that the end-to-end approach improves the ranking process.

-Overall, we conclude that, by selecting sentences from the complete document, our approaches perform similarly to stand-alone rankers that operate only on the head of the documents, specifically \pipetruncator{}.
-This indicates that most documents contain redundant information (likely in the form of summaries) near the beginning that \pipetruncator{} is able to exploit.
-We confirm this in Section \ref{sec:bert_token_limitation} by showing that there is little overlap between the document head and the sentences selected by \fulllightmodel{}.
-Further, in Section \ref{sec:explaining_bert} we use a \approach{} model to explain the predictions of \pipetruncator{} by specifically selecting sentences from just the head of the documents.
+By selecting sentences from the complete document, our approaches perform similarly to stand-alone rankers that operate only on the head of the documents, specifically \bertcls{}.
+This indicates that most documents contain redundant information (likely in the form of summaries) near the beginning that \bertcls{} is able to exploit.
+We confirm this in Section~\ref{sec:bert_token_limitation} by showing that there is little overlap between the document head and the sentences selected by \srlin{}.
+Thus, in Section~\ref{sec:explaining_bert} we use a \sr{} model to explain the predictions of \bertcls{} by specifically selecting sentences from just the head of the documents.